At a Glance: Best AR-15 Gas Blocks

 As well as installing a new gas block, there are two other upgrades you can make to your gas system.

-- Gas tubes: This is an essential upgrade if you’re using a direct impingement system.
+This is an essential upgrade if you’re using a direct impingement system.
 When hot gases pass through the gas block, they then travel through the gas tube to the receiver.
-They’re subjected to extreme pressure, high temperature, and dirty carbon.
+These hot gases are subjected to extreme pressure, high temperature, and dirty carbon.
 Upgrading to a high-quality gas tube will resist the corrosion and gunk created from this, and make your rifle easier to clean.

-- Buffer system: Your buffer system must be tuned with the right weight to match your gas system.
+Turn the buffer system with the right weight to match your gas system.

 These options will make your gun run more smoothly, increase its reliability, and reduce wear and tear.